 \subsection{Evaluating whether speech follows Benford's Law}

-In Fig.1 we provide a block diagram of the computational methodology used to determine whether speech follows Benford's Law.
-The TIMIT database is used for analysis [9].
+The first part of Fig.1 (the red blocks) provides a block diagram of the frame-based analysis pipeline used to determine whether speech follows Benford's Law.
+The TIMIT train database is used for analysis [9].
 The TIMIT train set contains audio recordings from 326 male and 136 female speakers; in this corpus, each speaker produced 10 sentences - 2 sentences common to all speakers and 8 non-overlapping sentences.
-This dataset was used to demonstrate whether the speech spectrum follows Benford's Law by comparing the probabilities in Eqn.
-(1) with estimates derived from the frequency of leading digits in the speech spectrum.
-Prior to analyzing the audio, dithering was used to randomize quantization errors that appear in the audio.
-That is, we intentionally add a small amount of noise to remove trails of zeros that were the result of quantization in the data.
-The noise was Gaussian distribution with mean 0 and variance determined by dividing the maximum value of the speech signal by 1000.
-This ensured that the additive noise had no perceptual impact on speech quality.
+We use this data to determine whether the speech magnitude spectrum follows Benford's Law by comparing the probabilities in Eqn.
+(1) with empirical estimates derived from the frequency of leading digits in the speech magnitude spectrum.
+Prior to analyzing the audio, dithering was used to randomize quantization errors that appear in the audio, with noise energy set at $1/1000$ of peak speech signal energy.
+The dithering had no perceptual impact on speech quality.